MC 900 Ft. Jesus

 Mark Thomas Griffin (born 1957), better known as MC 900 Ft.
 Jesus, is an American rapper based in Dallas, Texas.
-A classically-trained musician, Griffin is known for blending hip hop with socially conscious lyrics and jazz.
+A classically trained musician, Griffin is known for blending hip hop with socially conscious lyrics and jazz.

 Early life and education

 Griffin's father was an army officer, and his family moved frequently before eventually settling in Dallas, Texas in 1979.
 Griffin studied the trumpet and has a BA in Music from Morehead State University as well as an advanced degree in music from North Texas State University.
 Before becoming MC 900 Ft.
 Jesus, Griffin played in local Dallas bands The Telefones and Lithium X-Mas.

 Career

 Early career

 In 1980, Griffin joined local new-wave band, The Telefones, replacing the original trumpeter Will Clay.
 Following his postgraduate studies, Griffin worked as a trumpeter backing jazz players and artists including Engelbert Humperdinck.

-MC 900 ft Jesus
+MC 900 ft.
+Jesus

-Unimpressed by the music he heard while working at an indie record store, Griffin was inspired to begin a solo career.
+Unimpressed by the music he heard while working at an indie record store, VVV Records, Griffin was inspired to begin a solo career.

 Hell with the Lid Off (1990) was Griffin's first album release for MC 900 Ft.
 Jesus, as well as the first time Griffin had appeared on a major record label.
 It featured DJ Zero (Patrick Rollins) and the single "Truth Is Out of Style" which gained a cult following.

 The following year Welcome to My Dream (1991) was released.
 DJ Zero appears on Welcome to My Dream under his real name, Patrick Rollins, because of uncertainty about whether he would be able to tour in support of the album.
 His subsequent single, "The City Sleeps", was featured in the album which explored the mind of a serial arsonist.
 The song sparked controversy in Baltimore when a then ABC affiliate, WJZ, ran a report suggesting that a series of arsons in the area was a result of WHFS's airing the song.

 His most recent album, One Step Ahead of the Spider, was released in 1994; it contained the single "If I Only Had a Brain", which became his best-known song.
 The song gained increased exposure from the music video directed for it by Spike Jonze, as well as exposure on MTV's Beavis and Butt-Head cartoon show.
 Rollins once again appears but is not listed in the credits.